 a) There is a clear commitment to councillor development and support

 b) The council has a strategic approach to councillor development

 c) Learning and development is effective in building skills and knowledge.

-The licence is a formal agreement for CBC to adhere to the criteria set out by the Living Wage Foundation.
-Grounds maintenance was the first CBC contract to include paying the Living Wage when this contract started in April 2016.
+The licence is a formal agreement for Colchester City Council (CCC) to adhere to the criteria set out by the Living Wage Foundation.
+Grounds maintenance was the first CCC contract to include paying the Living Wage when this contract started in April 2016.

 The Equality Framework for Local Government is an independent assessment of how well a council is delivering services to all members of the community.
 It is based on three levels of achievement; developing, achieving and excellent.
 Colchester Council has been awarded the achieving level.